vonglasow/atoum-documentation/en/source/chapter1.rst

 ---------------

-Atoum is a unit test framework, similar to PHPUnit or SimpleTest, however:
+atoum is a unit test framework, similar to PHPUnit or SimpleTest, however:
 * It is more modern and makes use of PHP's latest features.

 * It is simpler to use and master.